What are the most common types of business degrees?

 It’s a plain fact that the most of the college degrees earned today are business degrees.
 But a business degree is rarely just a “business degree.”
 In the multifaceted and expansive world of business, diversification and specialization is imperative.
 What, then, are the most common types of business degrees?

 Accounting degrees have constantly been a top-choice for those headed into business.
-The accounting degree furnishes the business student with the raw skills necessary for gaining an entry-level position with a good company, hopefully a “Big Five” accounting firm.
+The accounting degree furnishes the business student with the raw skills necessary for gaining an entry-level position with a good company, hopefully a “Big Four” accounting firm.
 With his or her toehold in corporate America, the successful accounting student can begin to climb the ladder towards greater success.

 Business Management Degrees